-Her current research focuses on identifying novel genes disrupted or dysregulated in patients with unexplained infertility and a balanced chromosomal anomaly (BCA).
-Her dissertation work uses the Developmental Genome Anatomy Project (DGAP) infrastructure to identify genetic etiologies underlying infertility in these patients.
-Her work has uncovered a meiotic gene that may cause oligo/azoospermia (low sperm count) when dysregulated.
-Under a National Research Service Award (NRSA) Individual Predoctoral Fellowship (F31), Sam is using patient cell line, yeast and mouse models to test the hypothesis that this genetic mutation leads to meiotic defects and subsequent impaired spermatogenesis.
-In addition to identifying an etiology for an individual case, Sam’s work broadly demonstrates the importance of considering genes near the breakpoints for patients with BCAs as the cause of infertility in addition to the production of unbalanced gametes.
+Her research focused on identifying novel genes disrupted or dysregulated in patients with unexplained infertility and a balanced chromosomal anomaly (BCA).
+Her dissertation work used the Developmental Genome Anatomy Project (DGAP) infrastructure to identify genetic etiologies underlying infertility in these patients.
+Under a National Research Service Award (NRSA) Individual Predoctoral Fellowship (F31), Sam’s work has discovered a meiotic gene that may cause oligo/azoospermia (low sperm count) when dysregulated.

-Sam is a member of the Program in Genetics and Genomics as well as the Leder Human Biology and Translational Medicine Program, for which she serves on the steering committee.
-She is an affiliate of the Personal Genetics Education Project (pgEd) and a former member of the Program in Biological and Biomedical Sciences admissions committee.
-In her free time, Sam coaches and paddles for the Harvard Dragon Boat team, volunteers as a camp counselor for children with cancer through Camp Casco, and spends time with her kitten, Sgt.
-Pepper.
+In March 2019, Sam completed her doctoral dissertation “Uncovering novel cytogenetic and molecular etiologies for male infertility.”
+In graduate school, she was a member of the Program in Genetics and Genomics as well as the Leder Human Biology and Translational Medicine Program.
+She was an affiliate of the Personal Genetics Education Project (pgEd) and a former member of the Program in Biological and Biomedical Sciences admissions committee.

-Master’s Dissertation: The Role of Histone H1 and Its Interaction with the Nucleosome in Saccharomyces cerevisiae. http://wesscholar.wesleyan.edu/etd_mas_theses/13/
+Master’s Dissertation: The Role of Histone H1 and Its Interaction with the Nucleosome in Saccharomyces cerevisiae